 Exchange insurance information at the scene of the accident with all parties involved.
 Contact your insurance company as soon as possible after the accident.
 Your insurance company will help you file a claim, either with another party in the accident on your own policy.

 Call an attorney. | Rutter Mills is available 24/7 at 757-622-5000.

-Anytime you are in a serious auto accident here in Hampton Roads, it is best to consult an experienced Hampton Roads auto accident lawyer.
+Anytime you are in a serious auto accident here in Hampton Roads, it is best to consult an experienced Car Accident Lawyer.
 The lawyer you choose matters greatly to the judge, jury, and the outcome of your case.
 Rutter Mills has over 50 years of experience helping Hampton Roads residents receive the outcome they deserve after a serious auto accident.
 We are available 24 hours a day, so we are there when you need us after an accident.
-If you’ve been in a serious accident, give us a call at 757-622-5000 or contact us here.
+If you’ve been in a serious accident, give us a call at 757-622-5000.
 Your lawyer matters, and Rutter Mills provides you the size, strength and reputation you need.

 Now that you have reviewed what to do if you are in a car accident, print this article and place it in your car’s glove box.
 If it’s always right at your fingertips, you won’t have to remember all this during a stressful time.
 Just click below for a printable PDF of this article.

 Local Non-Emergency Police Phone Numbers

 |Virginia Beach, 757-427-4228||York County, 757-890-3600||Southampton County, 757-653-3008|

 |Chesapeake, 757-382-6464||Poquoson, 757-868-3501||Isle of Wight County, 757-365-6308|

 |Suffolk, 757-923-2110||Gloucester County, 804-693-3890||Accomack County, 757-789-3610|